-At that point in time, God the Son, whom we usually refer to as Jesus, was not actually called Jesus yet.
+In the beginning, God the Son, whom we usually refer to as Jesus, was not actually called "Jesus" yet.
 We'll learn when he's given the name "Jesus" later!
 But just to make it a little easier, we'll refer to him as Jesus all week.